jenkinsci/secone-security-plugin/README.md

 ## Troubleshooting

-### Increase Logging

-To see more information on your steps, you can increase logging and re-run your steps.
+To see more information on your steps:

 - View the "Console Output" for a specific build.

 ---

-Made with 🧡 by Sec1 team
+-- Sec1 team